SpongePowered/LaunchWrapperTestSuite/README.md

     }
     ```

-3. Set a system property `org.spongepowered.test.launch.tweaker` with the full qualified class name of your tweaker:
+3. Set a system property `lwts.tweaker` with the full qualified class name of your tweaker:

     ```gradle
     test {